AdityaVaradaraj/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition
-Handwritten Digit Recognition using PCA / MDA with Kernel SVM, Logistic Regression and LeNet-5 CNN
+## Handwritten Digit Recognition using PCA / MDA with Kernel SVM, Logistic Regression and LeNet-5 CNN
+### Dataset Used: MNIST